Surprise: Dante's assistant coach at Bayern Munich has reportedly been finalized | Goal.com UK

 The 41-year-old is well versed in the assistant manager's role.
-He previously served in this capacity at Mainz 05 and Union Berlin, and is now poised to sign a contract with FCB that runs until 2028.
+He previously served in that capacity at Mainz 05 and Union Berlin, and he is now poised to sign a contract with FCB that runs until 2028.

 Translated by

-Keyhanfar played football until 2019, reaching the Oberliga, and began coaching while still a player.
+Keyhanfar played football until 2019, reaching the Oberliga, and began coaching even before hanging up his boots.

 Via SV Gonsenheim and Mainz 05's U19s, he moved to Austria in 2020 to join Red Bull Salzburg's reserve team, FC Liefering.
 He later worked in Mainz under Bo Svensson and spent several months at Union Berlin.
 Keyhanfar has already shadowed Jürgen Klopp.
 He has been out of work since the end of 2024.